Greek Mythology in 7 Stories

 2. Pandora: The First Woman

-The gods crafted her as a gift, but also a trap.
-Pandora wasn’t made of flesh; she was made of vengeance.
+The gods crafted Pandora as a gift and a trap designed for vengeance.
 After Prometheus stole fire, Zeus sent Pandora to his brother, Epimetheus.
 She came with a jar.
 Sealed.
 Mysterious.

 Epimetheus ignored his brother’s warnings and welcomed her.
 Curiosity got the better of Pandora.
 One day, she opened the jar.
 Out poured everything the gods had hidden.
 Sickness, Sorrow, Greed, Death.